connjer78/BWPR/README.md

 Ensure that your `manifest.json` file is correctly set up with the necessary permissions and capabilities for the Power-Up.

 ## Development Status
 This Power-Up is functional and can successfully create new cards based on labels.
 It includes user authorization for enhanced security and uses the Trello REST API for card creation.
 The Power-Up operates on the card and board level, creating new cards within the same board and list as the original card.
 It displays all available label colors, including light and dark variants, for a comprehensive user experience.
+New cards are named using the format "{sourceCardName}: {labelName}" for clear identification.
 Future improvements may include more customization options and refined error handling.

 ## Contributing
 This is a personal project and is not currently open for contributions.